AXIS People Counter

 In AXIS Store Data Manager, go to Sources and get the Folder connection identifier and the Folder connection password for the folder you want to connect to.

-In the camera’s webpage, go to Settings > Apps and open the application’s webpage.
+In the camera’s web interface, go to Settings > Apps and open the application’s web interface.

-In the application’s webpage, go to Settings > Reporting.
+In the application’s web interface, go to Settings > Reporting.

 To enable pushing data to a server, select Enabled.

 Enter the web address for AXIS Store Data Manager, for example